AVSLab/basilisk/docs/installOnMacOS.md

 2. Q: Experiencing problems when trying to change the directory in which to clone the url

-    * A: clone it in the default directory, and copy it into the prefered one after it is done cloning.
+    * A: clone it in the default directory, and copy it into the preferred one after it is done cloning.

 3. Q : Trouble configuring in Cmake